k2view-academy/K2View-Academy/articles/DPM/06_Case_Owner_User_Interface/02_Case_Owner_User_Interface_Dashboard.md

 ## Case Owner Dashboard

-When a member of the Case Owners group logs into the DPM system, the initial screen that is presented is the Case Owner Dashboard:
+When a member of the Case Owners group logs into the DPM system, the initial screen presented is the Case Owner Dashboard:

  ![image](/articles/DPM/images/Figure_46_Case_Owner_Dashboard.png)